School Night for Cub Scouting

 3) Twenty-Foot Relay (Cub Scout Leader How-To Book) Need lemons & sticks.
 Relay teams use a stick to roll lemons down a course & back.

 Need paper plates & feathers A race carrying a plate of feathers a certain distance & back without dropping any.
 They must pick up any they drop before continuing.

 5) Bean race (source unknown) Need beans, toothpicks, bottles.
 Boys place beans, one at a time in a bottle To top it all off, we had an ice cream booth where everyone who wanted it could have a scoop of ice cream.
 It was a big hit with most of the pack showing up and having a good time.

 In 1994 we held a Carnival at the local school IN conjunction with School Night.
 Are You Kidding? you might say.
-Nay, would be the reply.
+Nay would be the reply.
 FAMILIES join Cub Scouting, not just the boy.
 Moms will come with Johnny.
-I Want To Join, but if she is single Mom, or Dad is at the salt mines, who's going to watch or attend to siblings??
-We smooth-talked the school into a "Welcome Back Carnival", split the costs 50-50, then got local business people to buy ads in the homemade "School Night Flyers" that were a thread off of the stuff National cranked out.
+I Want To Join, but if she is a single Mom, or Dad is at the salt mines, who are going to watch or attend to siblings??
+We smooth-talked the school into a "Welcome Back Carnival", split the costs 50-50, then got local business people to buy ads in the homemade "School Night Flyers" that was a thread off of the stuff National cranked out.
 While Johnny, et al were shrieking and laughing, we coffeed and cookied the Moms and Dads... out of 63 known families who were there, we ended up with 58, many of whom have recently graduated.
-The catch line for the Carnival..."If You Think THIS is Fun, Wait'll You Join Cub Scouts!"
+The catchline for the Carnival..."If You Think THIS is Fun, Wait'll You Join Cub Scouts!"